Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Numerical case studies

 In this section, we apply and compare the UE-pTAP with four different pVDFs as formulated in Section \ref{sec:pVDF} on a large-scale footpath network from Sydney, Australia.
 The footpath network is generated automatically from the OpenStreetMap using the algorithm described in Appendix C. This network is a part of the central business district (CBD) in Sydney covering 0.55 $km^{2}$ and consists of 3,341 nodes and 19,612 links.
 We estimate the total demand of 213,094 trips during morning peak for 1 hour from 413 OD pairs based on information available from local transport authorities reports \citep{transport2013}.
 We compare the UE-pTAP solutions using four types of pVDFs.
 Table \ref{tab:num2_table} shows that the total system travel time (TSTT) when symmetric pVDFs are used are higher than when asymmetric pVDFs are used.
 Asymmetric pVDFs generate larger total number of paths than symmetric pVDFs which naturally results in higher computational cost.
 Stochastic pVDFs also generate larger total number of paths than deterministic pVDFs which also result in higher computational cost.

-Figure \ref{fig:sydney_flowpattern}(a) shows the estimated link volumes across the network using deterministic symmetric pVDF.
+Figure \ref{fig:sydney_flowpattern} shows the estimated link volumes across the network using deterministic symmetric pVDF.
 Figure \ref{fig:sydney_linkvoldiff}(a)-(c) shows the link volume difference when different pVDFs are used in reference to the deterministic symmetric pVDF as previously shown in Figure \ref{fig:sydney_flowpattern}.
 All four types of pVDFs produce consistent link volume patterns where deterministic symmetric and stochastic symmetric pVDFs show very similar flow patterns.
 Deterministic asymmetric and stochastic asymmetric pVDFs show larger deviations from the deterministic symmetric pVDF.
 This is further confirmed in Figure \ref{fig:num2_dist} illustrating the distribution of estimated link volumes and route travel times.
 The most distinct differences are when route travel times are between 0 - 400 seconds as shown in Figure \ref{subfig:num2_dist_routett}.
 Deterministic symmetric and stochastic symmetric pVDFs share similar patterns while deterministic asymmetric and stochastic asymmetric pVDFs also follow a similar pattern.
 We perform Student's t-test on route travel time data and found that the observed difference between the deterministic and stochastic symmetric pVDFs is not statistically significant in the studied network.
 However, the difference between the outcomes of the deterministic and stochastic asymmetric pVDFs are statistically significant.
 This explains that the asymmetric pVDF creates greater spatial distribution of pedestrian flows during route selection.
 Furthermore, the observed difference between symmetric and asymmetric estimations are found to be statistically significant.
-We expect that the observed differences grow when congestion level in the network increases and thus, the bidirectionally effect becomes more significant.
+We expect that the observed differences grow when congestion level in the network increases and thus, the bidirectionally effect becomes more significant. { In this example, the difference in the performance of various pVDFs is not significant since the estimated demand level does not create high level of bidirectional pedestrian congestion.
+Depending on the demand level and pattern (bidirectional vs. unidirectional), the difference between symmetric and asymmetric pVDFs could be observed more clearly.}